 How to Make Dark Chocolate Peppermint Bark

 Crush the candy canes in a plastic zip-top bag, set aside.

-Prepare a sheet pan with a wax paper liner, leaving enough paper on the edges to lift the bark after it’s set.
+Prepare a sheet pan with a wax paper liner or parchment paper, leaving enough paper on the edges to lift the bark after it’s set.

 Place the dark chocolate in the microwave with 1 teaspoon of canola oil, and melt it by heating it on high for 15-30 second increments, stirring between each interval until melted.
 You could also do this in a double boiler if you prefer.

 Place in the freezer for about 3 minutes until set.